ebi-ait/hca-ebi-dev-team/docs/user_docs/How-To-Upload-A-New-Submission-For-An-Existing-Project.md

+---
+layout: default
+title: Upload a new submission
+parent: User documentation
+has_children: false
+nav_order: 1
+---

+# Upload a new submission to a project

 You can add data and metadata to an existing project by making further submissions to it.
 Let's start off with the situation where you want to add a new experiment that doesn't reference any existing entities in the project.
 That is, it will add everything from a new donor down to the FASTQ files.
 You can also add metadata that references existing entities such as donor that was added in a previous submission.
 For more information on this, see the section that follows the steps below.

 # Steps